trungpham/shield/README.md

   - [ ] New protection arms like recaptcha and one time password protections

-  - [ ] EmberJS client implementation as a seperate sample app
+  - [x] EmberJS client implementation as a seperate sample app: https://github.com/mustafaturan/shield/tree/ui

   - [ ] Swagger documentation